simonchalder/Record-Data-Finder/README.md

 The user can now:

-- input the name of an artist and be presented with a list of releases by that artist
+- Input the name of an artist and be presented with a list of releases by that artist

 - Take the release number from the list of releases and search for information about that particular release